 Fatal drunk driving accidents are absolutely preventable.
 Drunk drivers know the deadly possibilities of driving while under the influence, but they choose to ignore them until it is often too late.
 Impaired drivers put every other person on the road at risk of being severely injured or killed, including passengers in their car.
 Driving drunk is a crime in Florida.
 It is unimaginable that anyone would consider driving under the influence of alcohol with a child passenger in the car.

 Land O’Lakes DUI accident victim attorney Jim Dodson has been representing the victims and survivors of DUI-related crashes for over two decades.
 Jim is committed to holding intoxicated and impaired drivers financially responsible for the physical and emotional pain and suffering they cause innocent people.
-He is Chairman of the MADD Pinellas County Advisory Board and has recently published the Florida DUI Crash Victim Guide.
+He is the former Chairman of the MADD Pinellas County Advisory Board and has recently published the Florida DUI Crash Victim Guide.
 For Jim’s help understanding your rights after a Pasco County drunk driving accident, call him at 727-446-0840.
 There is no obligation or fee incurred for getting answers to your questions.